michael-fuest/starthack23-chatbot/README.md

 This project is part of the StartHack23 Chatbot project with Antler.
 Our goal is to create a visual and audio chatbot to help combat loneliness among the elderly.
 To get started, we followed this tutorial: https://github.com/deepgram-devs/live-transcription-fastapi.

+## Required API Keys
+In order to get this project to run, you will need to sign up for a free OpenAI and Deepgram account.
+Once you do, you will be able to generate API keys for authentication.
+These keys are required to get this project to run.

 ## Setup Instructions

 To set up the project, follow these steps: